BartGrz/MonthlyExpenses/README.md

 * Sqlite (JDBC 3.34)

 #### I created this app to get more control on my expenses.
 All written in java (even sql commends, later I will try using hibernate),
-#### based on sqlite database nad user GUI created form javaFX library.
+#### based on sqlite database nad user GUI created using javaFX library.